kjosib/glowing-chainsaw/docs/presentation.md

 # Presentation Module

+## Disclaimer:
+This was written a long time ago in an aspirational mood.
+It's not a map of current features, planned features, or even necessarily desirable features.
+It was simply a list of ideas thrown together, some of which may make the cut in any given release.

+On the other hand, it's a decent terse introduction to the spirit of the project.

+## Right then!
+On we go!

 In concept, you:
 * Name and define optional bits like formats, parametric SQL queries, etc.
 	* Obviously this means there's a symbol table.
 It has to understand scopes.